Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

 \section{Results: Explosion properties}

-\subsection{Explosion Energies and Remnant Masses}
+\subsection{Explosion energies and remnant masses}

-The energy of the explosion is one of the most important observables that can constrain the models and, despite being subject to several modeling assumptions which should not be underestimated \citep{Popov1993_AnModel_IIp,Arnett19982_semian_light_curve,Blinnikov1998_SN1993J_radhydro}, can be directly inferred from the light curve.
-Typically, the simulations presented in this paper have been run until 2.5-seconds after bounce, depending on the model.
+Explosion energy is one of the most important observables that can constrain the models and, despite being subject to several modeling assumptions that should not be underestimated \citep{Popov1993_AnModel_IIp,Arnett19982_semian_light_curve,Blinnikov1998_SN1993J_radhydro}, can be directly inferred from the light curve.
+Typically, the simulations presented in this paper were run up to 2.5-seconds after bounce, depending on the model.
 Therefore, they are very far from shock breakout, when a true explosion energy can be defined.
 However, it is standard practice in the field to use the so-called diagnostic explosion energy \citep{Buras2006_2D_diag_ene,Marek2009_SASI_diag_ene,Muller2012_2D_GR,Bruenn2016_expl_en,Muller2017_3Dprog_fix_diag_ene}.
-We use the following definition of the diagnostic energy from \citet{Muller2017_3Dprog_fix_diag_ene}:
+We used the following definition of the diagnostic energy from \citet{Muller2017_3Dprog_fix_diag_ene}:

-where $dV$ is the volume element (which includes general relativistic corrections), $\rho$ is the density and $e_{\rm tot}$ is the total energy per mass.
+where $dV$ is the volume element (which includes general relativistic corrections), $\rho$ is the density, and $e_{\rm tot}$ is the total energy per mass.
 As discussed in \citet{Muller2017_3Dprog_fix_diag_ene}, defining the gravitational energy in general relativity (GR) is not obvious, and we direct the reader to that paper for a more thorough discussion.
 Essentially, in GR, the most intuitive definition of $e_{\rm tot}$ leads to a double-counting of the gravitational potential.
 This can be circumvented by subtracting from $e_{\rm tot}$ the Newtonian potential $\Phi_{\rm grav,\ out}$ of the shells outside a given radius r.
-This leads to:
+This leads to

 with